Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

 - Fully vaccinated means COVID-19 vaccination and any related booster vaccination(s) is required.

-Provides therapeutic services to help children and caregivers cope with and recover from experiences of child sexual or physical abuse or exposure to other violent crime.
+Provides therapeutic services to help children and caregivers cope with and recover from experiences of child sexual or physical abuse or exposure to other violent crimes.
 The incumbent is required to participate in the on-call rotation for after-hours and weekend clinical crisis intervention services.
 This position requires mandatory reporting for child abuse and neglect under the District of Columbia Statute § 4-1321.02.

 ESSENTIAL DUTIES and RESPONSIBILITIES include the following.
 Other duties may be assigned.

-- Conduct psycho-social assessments primarily with Spanish speaking children, adolescents, and parents to identify strengths, needs, and appropriate interventions.
+- Conduct psycho-social assessments primarily with Spanish-speaking children, adolescents, and parents to identify strengths, needs, and appropriate interventions.